 Other temples around the main Brihadeeswarar temple

-There are other small temples around the main sanctum sanctorum dedicated to Vinayagar, Durga, Navagraham (The nine planets)
+There are other small temples and shrines around the main sanctum sanctorum dedicated to Vinayagar, Durga, Navagraham (the nine planets)

-I was reminded of the Maargazhi bhajanai that takes place in the early morning during the Margazhi Masam across Tamil Nadu.
+While, witnessing the Somavara Poojai at Gangaikondacholapuram temple, I was reminded of the Maargazhi bhajanai that takes place during Margazhi aasam across Tamil Nadu.

 Simha Kinaru or Simhakeni

-However, now the well is closed but one can still see the steps leading below to the waters.
+Today, however, the well is closed.
+But one can still see the steps leading below to the waters.

-I remember that once during the Navarathri Golu, we did build a small Simhakinaru beside a temple set-up at home.
+I remember that once during the Navarathri Golu festivities at home, we had built a small Simhakinaru beside a temple set-up as a replica to the one at Gangaikondacholisvaram.

-Although the sculptures of the gatekeepers with the anaconda are unique to the Chola architecture, the sculpture of Shiva wrapping a garland around the head of a kneeling saint Chandesha is one of the most popular images of Gangaikondacholapuram temple.
+Although the sculptures of the gatekeepers with the anaconda are unique to the Chola architecture, the sculpture of Shiva wrapping a garland around the head of a kneeling saint Chandesha is one of the most popular images of the Gangaikondacholisvaram at Gangaikondacholapuram.

 Another Chola sculpture that is a personal favourite of mine is the one that oozes calmness through all the chiselling that it has taken.